Indian Computing Olympiad

-The Indian Computing Olympiad is an annual computer programming competition that selects four participants to represent India at the International Olympiad in Informatics.
-ICO is conducted by the Indian Association for Research in Computing Science.
-The competition is held in three stages.
-For the first stage, students may compete in the Zonal Computing Olympiad (a programming contest), or the Zonal Informatics Olympiad (a paper-based algorithmic test).
-The following two rounds are the Indian National Olympiad in Informatics and the International Olympiad in Informatics Training Camp.
+The Indian Computing Olympiad is an annual competitive programming competition that selects four participants to represent India at the International Olympiad in Informatics.
+It is conducted by the Indian Association for Research in Computing Science.

-Stages of competition
+Rounds of competition

-Students first attempt the Zonal Informatics Olympiad (ZIO), which is a written paper.
-Most of the questions can be solved with the use of algorithmic techniques, although logic is usually sufficient.
-Alternatively, students can attempt the Zonal Computing Olympiad (ZCO), an online programming contest.
-In 2017, students can attempt both the ZIO and ZCO.
+The first round of the competition is the Zonal Informatics Olympiad (ZIO), which is a computer-based test with integer-type answers.
+Students are expected to solve four problems in 3 hours.
+Alternatively, students can attempt the Zonal Computing Olympiad (ZCO).

-The second round of competition is the Indian National Olympiad in Informatics (INOI), a programming competition round.
+The second round of the competition is the Indian National Olympiad in Informatics (INOI), a competitive programming competition.
 Students are expected to solve two algorithmic problems in 3 hours in C++.
-Questions in this round are similar to those in the International Olympiad in Informatics.
+Questions in this round are similar to those in the International Olympiad in Informatics (IOI).
+Based on the results of the second round, students area awarded Gold, Silver and Bronze medals.

-Based on the results of these competitions, about 30 students are selected for the International Olympiad in Informatics Training Camp, at which students are selected and trained to represent India at the International Olympiad in Informatics.
-The training camp is usually held at The International School, Bangalore.
-In 2017, the training camp was held at Chennai Mathematical Institute, Chennai.
+The third round of the competition is the International Olympiad in Informatics Training Camp (IOITC), at which students are trained for IOI.
+The training camp is generally hosted at the Chennai Mathematical Institute (CMI).
+Finally, based on their performance at the camp, a team of four is selected to represent India at the IOI.

-Incentives
+College admissions

-The top students in the Indian Computing Olympiad receive several incentives for admission to undergraduate institutions in both India and abroad.
+The students selected for the IOITC receive several incentives for admission to undergraduate institutions in both India and abroad.
 A list of some of the incentives in India is as follows: